Hurricane Helene – Our Family’s Story

 We were without power at my house for six days.
 Emily was without power in Black Mountain for eleven days.
 Her home had no running water for twenty days.

 Black Mountain has water now, but it is still contaminated.
-Hot water heaters can’t be used due to the sediment still in the water.
+Water heaters can’t be used due to the sediment still in the water.
 It’s estimated it will be clean enough to drink by Christmas 2024.

 Emily and her family stayed one week in Charlotte.
 During that time, she and her friend organized food and supply drives for the residents of Black Mountain.
 Charlotte folks gave generously.
 They filled two U-Haul trailers and two truck beds to the max.
 Our church and another church also sent supplies.